kaltura/kaltura-player-android-samples/AdvancedSamples/SmartSwitch/README.md

 ## Purpose

-This PlayKit sample show how to create and setup Broadpeak plugin with PlayKit SDK.
+This PlayKit sample show how to create and setup SmartSwitch plugin with KalturaPlayer.

 ## How to use

-1. Open Broadpeak project in Android Studio.
+1. Open SmartSwitch project in Android Studio.
 2. Configure constant field, with your valid values.
 3. Compile.
 4. See logs for the result.

-For more info regarding BroadpeakPlugin usage and configuration see [BroadpeakPlugin](https://github.com/kaltura/playkit-android-broadpeak-smartlib)
+For more info regarding SmartSwitchPlugin usage and configuration see [SmartSwitchPlugin](https://github.com/kaltura/playkit-android-smartSwitch)

 ## License